Branch / Region

 How long have you been training In Taekwondo? and what got you started?

-I have been training for about seven or eight years.
+I have been training for over 10 years.
 It originally began due to me being an overweight and under-confident child who wanted to find something productive that could help me both lose the weight and stand the ridicule of my classmates at the time.

 Highlights of your Taekwondo success?